1. Purpose

-This document sets out the Teeswide Safeguarding Adults Board (TSAB) Communication and Engagement Strategy for the period April 2022- March 2025.
-The aim of the strategy is to assist the Board in achieving its strategic Aims and Objectives as set out in the TSAB Strategic Business Plan and to provide a Communication and Engagement (CE) framework to:
+This document sets out the Teeswide Safeguarding Adults Board (TSAB) Communication and Engagement Strategy for the period April 2025 to March 2028.
+The aim of the strategy is to assist the Board in achieving its strategic Aims and Objectives as set out in the TSAB Strategic Business Plan, including the priority “Information, Engagement and Involvement”.
+The Communication and Engagement (CE) framework will aim to provide clear and accessible information and advice and work with local communities to raise awareness of what abuse is, how to prevent abuse from happening, how to seek help, and how to engage with the work of the Board.

 National Context